vjovanov/actormig/actor-migration.md

 to the code base and, allows the user run all system tests after it.
 In the first four steps of the migration the code will use Scala actors implementation.
 However, the methods and class signatures will be transformed to closely resemble Akka.
 The migration kit on the Scala side introduces a new actor type (`StashingActor`) and enforces access to actors through the `ActorRef` interface.
-It also enforces creation of actors through the special methods on the `MigrationSystem` object.
+It also enforces creation of actors through special methods on the `ActorDSL` object.
 In these steps it will also be possible to migrate one actor at a time.
 This will reduce the possibility of complex errors that are caused by several bugs introduced at the same time.

 After the migration on the Scala side is complete the user should change import statements and change the library used to Akka.
-On the Akka side we introduce the `MigrationSystem` and the `Actor with Stash` which allow modeling of the Scala actors' `react` and life-cycle.
+On the Akka side, the `ActorDSL` and the `Actor with Stash` allow modeling the `react` construct of Scala Actors and their life cycle.
 This step migrates all actors to the Akka back-end and could introduce bugs in the system.
 Once code is migrated to Akka, users will be able to use all the features of Akka.

 ## 3. Step by Step Guide for Migration to Akka